westurner/dotfiles/index.rst

 | Docs: https://wrdrd.com/docs/consulting/knowledge-engineering#css

-CSS (*Cascading Style Sheets*) define the presentational aspects of :ref:`HTML` and a number of mobile and desktop web framworks.
+CSS (*Cascading Style Sheets*) define the presentational aspects of :ref:`HTML-` and a number of mobile and desktop web framworks.

 * CSS is designed to ensure separation of data and presentation.